 A virtual check-in session between colleagues is a great way for employees to catch up with one another.
 And this will be even better if supplemented with in-person team meetings at the office or a co-working space on a weekly or bi-weekly basis.

 Asking team members to turn on their web cameras will also help to foster better communication.
-Being able to see their colleagues facial expression can help employees feel more connected to one another.
-See our tips for keeping your remote team engaged during video calls.
+Being able to see their colleagues facial expressions, instead of endless instant messaging, can help employees feel more connected to one another.
+See our tips for keeping your remote team engaged during video conferencing.

-Leaders will also be able to get a gauge on their employees’ well-being when seeing the body language and tone of their employee.
-There are a variety of tools available to be able to support these online communications, such as Google Hangouts, Zoom and Slack.
+Leaders will also be able to get a gauge on their employees’ well-being in real time when seeing the body language and tone of their employee.
+There are a variety of collaboration tools available to be able to support these online communications, such as Google Hangouts, Zoom and Slack.

 3. Provide clear and transparent guidelines and structure